jay-esh/haskell-course-notes/notes/HighOnFunctions/HighOnFunctions.md

 These are the functions which take other functions as their arguments.

-For example functions like map and filter take functions as one of their arguments.
+For example functions like map and filter take other functions as one of their arguments.

 Refer to HighOnFunctions.hs file for the implementation of the functions.